mawicks/mvarch/README.md

 ```

-Plots of this data showing historic prices and simulated future prices are showin the in
+Plots showing historic prices and *simulated* future prices obtained from this data are shown
-the following plots (details showing how plots were constructed are in [example.py](/src/mvarch/example.py).
+in the following plots (predicse code used to construct plots is in [example.py](/src/mvarch/example.py):

 ![Monte Carlo Simulation](figures/fig2.png)